MA Degree Requirements and Timeline

 “Zero Hours” for ENGL 597

 Registering for zero hours of ENGL 597 is not the same as not registering for the course.
 Students must register for ENGL 597 in order to graduate.
 Zero credit hour registration requires that certain criteria be met.
 Contact the graduate department to determine if this zero hour registration is appropriate.

 Students may sign up to work independently with one of our faculty.
 No more than four hours of credit taken in ENGL 596 may be counted toward the 32-hour degree requirement, but you may enroll in more than 4 hours of independent study if you wish.
 You can find the Independent Study form on our Forms page.

 You may perform a self-audit using the MA Progress to Degree Checklist found on the Forms page.
-If you have questions or want to double-check your self-audit, contact the Graduate Studies Program Coordinator to schedule a meeting.
+If you have questions or want to double-check your self-audit, contact the Graduate Studies Program Director to schedule a meeting.